koroku1023/kuzushiji-49-inference-server/README.md

 #### Output
 After the scheduled batch inference task is executed, the inference results are saved in the data/output/batch/ directory.
 Each result file is named using the task_id generated during scheduling, ensuring a unique filename for each batch inference task.

-### Interacting with the Server via Auto-generated Documentation Page
-Alternatively, you can interact with the inference server and test it by visiting the auto-generated documentation page at http://localhost:8000/docs.
-This interactive API documentation allows you to execute requests directly from your browser and see the responses.

 ## Cleanup